 - Are you established in Europe?
 Are you storing or processing information outside of Europe?

-- How can merchants contact you if they have additional questions (note that some jurisdictions require that you include a physical address as well)?
+- How can merchants contact you if they have additional questions?
+Note that some jurisdictions require that you also include a physical address.

 If you have any concerns about how best to describe your app’s data practices beyond what’s listed above, then we recommend consulting with a lawyer about your specific needs.